Oghma-Infinium/Vagabond/Documentation/GAMEPLAY.md

   - Heavy attacks inflict longer large stagger on poise break.
   - Some Ash of War attacks inflict special staggers like knockback.
   - Enchantments that increase your "mass" increase poise.
+- [Equip Spells As Shouts](https://www.nexusmods.com/skyrimspecialedition/mods/109814) allows you to caste spells without equiping them on your hands.
+Read up the mod page for more info.
+  - I know the animations for this are a bit jank for now.
+I will change it to use better animations in the future.
 - [Acheron](https://www.nexusmods.com/skyrimspecialedition/mods/108159?tab=description) handles the death system.
   - After you die you either:
     -  respawn at a nearby location.